apache/mesos/docs/newbie-guide.md

 [http://mesos.apache.org/documentation/latest/index.html](http://mesos.apache.org/documentation/latest/index.html)

-Q: What is a Shephard?
+Q: What is a Shepherd?
-A: An identified PMC/committer that works with a contributor to help shephard a JIRA item to completion.
-Shepards should be as identified at the beginning of the design/development phase.
+A: An identified PMC/committer that works with a contributor to help shepherd a JIRA item to completion.
+Shepherds should be as identified at the beginning of the design/development phase.